Cytopathology: Fine-needle aspiration

-Fine-needle aspiration, or fine-needle aspiration cytology (FNAC), involves use of a needle attached to a syringe to collect cells from lesions or masses in various body organs by microcoring, often with the application of negative pressure (suction) to increase yield.
+Fine-needle aspiration, or fine-needle aspiration cytology (FNAC), involves the use of a needle attached to a syringe to collect cells from lesions or masses in various body organs, often with the application of negative pressure (suction) to increase yield.
 FNAC can be performed under palpation guidance (i.e., the clinician can feel the lesion) on a mass in superficial regions like the neck, thyroid or breast; FNAC may be assisted by ultrasound or CAT scan for sampling of deep-seated lesions within the body that cannot be localized via palpation.
 FNAC is widely used in many countries, but success rate is dependent on the skill of the practitioner.
 If performed by a pathologist alone, or as team with pathologist-cytotechnologist, the success rate of proper diagnosis is higher than when performed by a non-pathologist.
 This may be due to the pathologist's ability to immediately evaluate specimens under a microscope and immediately repeat the procedure if sampling was inadequate.

 Fine needles are 23 to 27 gauge.
 Because needles as small as 27 gauge can almost always yield diagnostic material, FNAC is often the least injurious way to obtain diagnostic tissue from a lesion.
 Sometimes a syringe holder may be used to facilitate using one hand to perform the biopsy while the other hand is immobilizing the mass.
 Imaging equipment such as a CT scanner or ultrasound may be used to assist in locating the region to be biopsied.

 FNAC has become synonymous to interventional cytology.